Louisiana Helicopter Accident Attorneys

 Due to the complexity and safety precaution needed to conduct a helicopter, there are many different situations that can still cause an accident.
 Although airworthiness failures in helicopter accidents are common, this is not the leading cause of crashes.
 According to Bell Helicopter Textron, between 1985 and 2004, about 75% of all accidents were caused by human error.
 It was also discovered that nearly all human-related accidents were caused by poor judgement—often due to the lack of emergency response training.

-These are 3 main causes of helicopter crashes:
+These are three main causes of helicopter crashes:

 - Operation Error: This refers to helicopter accidents caused by some form of human error—usually by the pilot.
 For example, it could mean that the pilot did not operate within the aircraft's operational limitations or that they operated in unsafe conditions.